 While you can try planting the leftover cloves from last night’s spaghetti, most of the garlic distributed for food has been sprayed with an inhibitor to prevent sprouting.
-Instead, shop for one of the hundreds of varieties from a respected source online, or visit your local nursery.
+Instead, shop for one of the hundreds of varieties from a trusted online nursery or visit your favorite local provider.

-Hard vs. Softneck Garlic
+Hardneck vs. Softneck Garlic

-There are two sub-varieties of garlic.
-Hardnecks, which stand up to cold climates, have a long stiff stem that prevents braiding.
-Softnecks, which prefer milder winters, have a stem that becomes pliant and easy to braid as the cloves ripen.
+- Softnecks prefer milder winters and have a stem that becomes pliant and easy to braid as the cloves ripen.
 These are the type ubiquitous in grocery stores, as they are easy to grow on a large scale.

 Stop watering the garlic at the beginning of the summer to let the bulbs become firm.